 Michael Green Interviews...
 Adrian D. Holmes

-Here I talk to composer & arranger Adrian D Holmes, about his experiences in music.
+Originally posted on 3rd November 2016 here is my interview with composer & arranger Adrian D Holmes.
+He talks about his experiences in music.

 Where did it all start for you getting into music?

-A sample of the song "Oh Here Is Love And Here Is Truth" from T he Pirates Of Penzance Revamped And Revisted album
+A sample of the song "Oh Here Is Love And Here Is Truth" from T he Pirates Of Penzance Revamped And Revisited album

 How important do you feel it is to listen to current music as well as music from the past?